davehorton/primus/posReporting/README.md

 ## Install

-You can run this report from any directory.
-Create the following directory structure:
+You can run this report from any directory on the server.
+The server must be running a JDK version 1.6 or higher and have network connectivity to the database.
+Create the following directory structure under the selected directory (referred to here as "POS_HOME"):
 ```
 POS_HOME
 |